dishaap/unity-timeless-game-jam/FINAL_PROGRESSION_SYSTEM.md

 - Ankh of Rebirth (heal)

 ### **Removed Systems:**
-- ❌ Spell Cubes
+- ❌ Spell Cubes (weapons contain abilities via affixes)
-- ❌ Tablet of Thoth
+- ❌ Tablet of Thoth (redundant with affix system)
+- ❌ Level-locking (NO level requirements for any items!)
-- ❌ Level-only weapon unlocks
+- ❌ Fixed weapon upgrades (replaced with random affixes)

 ---